healthschema/healthschema.github.io/_posts/2015-08-20-the-structured-data-web.md

 1m      |  734,882  |  73.49 |  20.56   |  7.55   | 3.04    | 14.18

-The bottom line is if you want your content to be discoverable, indexable, computable, reusable, or inter-linkable on the web - and to maximize its secondary use - you'll want to publish your content as structured data on the web.
+The bottom line is if you want your content to be discoverable, indexable, computable, reusable, searchable, or inter-linkable on the web - and to maximize its secondary use - you'll want to create and publish your content as structured data on the web.